nathandeamer/pact-mobile-app/README.md

 ### Run the consumer tests:
-1. `./gradlew clean test --tests "*ConsumerPactTest"`
+1. `./gradlew clean pactTest --tests "*ConsumerPactTest"`
 See generated contracts in [build/pacts](build/pacts)

 ### Publish the consumer tests to the broker